 Do you still need topical steroids once you’re in remission?

 The goal of topical steroids and other treatments for Lichen Sclerosus is to get a person into remission.
 Remission is when the skin no longer appears thickened.
 The wax paper-like texture has been resolved.
-Getting to remission depends on your starting point, but according to Dr. Krapf, can take up three to five months.
+Getting to remission depends on your starting point, but according to Dr. Krapf, it can take up to three to five months.
 Some studies say up to 12 months.